column - Man Page

 - -t, --table

 Determine the number of columns the input contains and create a table.
-Columns are delimited with whitespace, by default, or with the characters supplied using the --output-separator option.
+Columns are by default delimited with whitespace, or with characters supplied using the --output-separator option.
 Table output is useful for pretty-printing.

-Define one column by comma separated list of column attributes.
-This option can be used more than once, every use defines just one column.
-The properties replace some of --table- options.
-For example --table-column name=FOO,right define one column where text is aligned to right.
+Define a column with a comma separated list of column attributes.
+This option can be used more than once, every use defines a single column.
+Attributes replace some of --table- options.
+For example, --table-column name=FOO,right defines a column where text is aligned to right.
 The option is mutually exclusive to --table-columns.

 - name=string